corda/whistleblower/README.md

 who manage to get ahold of the state cannot identity the whistle-blower or investigator.
 This process is handled automatically by the `SwapIdentitiesFlow`.

-The investigator can then transfer an existing whistle-blowing case to another node (the *new investigator*).
-The new investigator is then informed of the identity of the whistle-blower.
-Again, this process is handled automatically by the `IdentitySyncFlow`.

 # Pre-requisites:

 See https://docs.corda.net/getting-set-up.html.